3DPrintDemon/Demon_Klipper_Essentials_Unified/Documentation/INSTALL_INSTRUCTIONS/Sovol_SV08_Setup/SV08_EXTRA_INSTRUCTIONS.md

 ****************************************************************************************************************************
-### You need to complete everything in the [General Setup For All Printers](https://github.com/3DPrintDemon/Demon_Klipper_Essentials_Unified/blob/main/Documentation/INSTALL_INSTRUCTIONS/General_Setup_For_All_Printers/INSTALL_INSTRUCTIONS.md#the-file-structure-has-changed-for-v294-onwards) first!
+### :red_circle: You need to complete everything in the [General Setup For All Printers](https://github.com/3DPrintDemon/Demon_Klipper_Essentials_Unified/blob/main/Documentation/INSTALL_INSTRUCTIONS/General_Setup_For_All_Printers/INSTALL_INSTRUCTIONS.md#the-file-structure-has-changed-for-v294-onwards) first!

 ****************************************************************************************************************************